 Need to make a trip to the grocery store, move stuff, or just want to get away for a weekend with friends?
 Zipcar is the perfect solution.
 Zipcar is an on-campus, on-demand car rental service which lets you use cars (including cargo and 7-passenger vans!) when you need them by the hour or by the day, with the price of gas and insurance included.
-The cars are conveniently located on campus (and off!) and start at the price of $8.25 per hour and can be unlocked with a membership card after making a reservation online or on your smart phone.
+The cars are conveniently located on campus (and off!) and student standard hourly rates start at the price of $7.75 per hour and can be unlocked with a membership card after making a reservation online or on your smart phone.
 Memberships are available to everyone 18 or older, including staff, faculty and students (including international students) from all Tufts University schools and programs.

 Notice: Zipcar updated their Membership Contract in February 2015.
 Read the new agreement terms, here.

 Note that for insurance reasons, drivers under the age of 21 must download and fill out the Insurance Acknowledgement Form upon completing Zipcar’s online application.
 The Insurance Acknowledgement Form [coming soon] must be signed by a parent or legal guardian and submitted to zipcar@Tufts.edu, faxed to (617) 627-3392 or brought in person to the TUPD administrative services window on the first floor of Dowling Hall, Medford before membership approval.